Parcels-code/parcels-benchmarks/README.md

 - `pixi install`
 - `PARCELS_BENCHMARKS_DATA_FOLDER=./data pixi run benchmarks`

+> [!NOTE]
+> The syntax `PARCELS_BENCHMARKS_DATA_FOLDER=./data pixi run ...` set's the environment variable for the task, but you can set environment variables [in other ways](https://askubuntu.com/a/58828) as well.

 > [!IMPORTANT]
-> Currently, you will need at least 50GB of disk space available to store the benchmark data.
+> Currently, you will need at least 50GB of disk space available to store the unzipped benchmark data.
+Since the zips are deleted after downloaded and extracted, this ends up being about 80GB of disk space needed.
 > You need to be explicit to determine where the benchmark data will be saved by
 > setting the `PARCELS_BENCHMARKS_DATA_FOLDER` environment variable.
 This
 > environment variable is used in the downloading of the data and definition of